StackVista/stackstate-docs/setup/cli/cli-sts.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # CLI: sts

 ## Overview

-The Rancher Observability `sts` CLI provides easy access to the functionality provided by the Rancher Observability APIs.
-It can be used for automation using Rancher Observability data, to configure Rancher Observability and to develop StackPacks.
+The SUSE Observability `sts` CLI provides easy access to the functionality provided by the SUSE Observability APIs.
+It can be used for automation using SUSE Observability data, to configure SUSE Observability and to develop StackPacks.

 ## Install the `sts` CLI

 ### Windows

-Follow the steps below to install the Rancher Observability `sts` CLI on Windows.
+Follow the steps below to install the SUSE Observability `sts` CLI on Windows.

 {% tabs %}
 {% tab title="Installer" %}